Skip to Main Content

 • Sponsor: American Bar Association Health Law Section

-• Format in 2024 Competition was: "The paper should be an original, practical examination of issues (rather than a recitation of existing research) related to the student’s topic.
+• Format in 2025 Competition: "The paper should be an original, practical examination of issues (rather than a recitation of existing research) related to the student’s topic.
 Papers should either address a topic that was not previously addressed in the past two to three years in The Health Lawyer or expand on or present an alternative or new theory, angle, or perspective on a topic that was previously addressed in the journal.
 For a list of articles published in The Health Lawyer, go to: ambar.org/healthlawyer."
 "Papers should follow The Bluebook: A Uniform System of Citation style, and be a minimum of 20 typewritten, double-spaced, letter-size pages of text (or not less than 5,000 words of text) plus appropriate endnotes for a paper of publishable quality.
-Papers may not exceed 35 pages inclusive of endnotes."
+Papers may not exceed 35 pages inclusive of endnotes".

-• Eligibility requirements in 2024 Competition included: "[O]pen to any law student in good standing and currently enrolled in an ABA-accredited law school, over the age of 21 and who is a citizen or legal permanent resident of the United States.
-Directors, officers and employees of the ABA and their immediate family or household members are not eligible."
+• Eligibility requirements in 2025 Competition include: "[Open to any law student in good standing and currently enrolled in an ABA-accredited law school, over the age of 21 and who is a citizen or legal permanent resident of the United States.
+Directors, officers and

-• Prizes in 2024 Competition were: "The first-place award is a $500 honorarium, consideration for publication in The Health Lawyer, the Health Law Section’s award-winning flagship journal, and attendance at the ABA’s Emerging Issues in Healthcare conference, which includes the cost of economy-class airfare, at ABA rates, hotel for two nights and a $50 per diem for two days.
+• Prizes in 2025 Competition: "The first-place award is a $500 honorarium, consideration for publication in The Health Lawyer, the Health Law Section’s award-winning flagship journal, and attendance at the ABA’s Emerging Issues in Healthcare conference, which includes the cost of economy-class airfare, at ABA rates, hotel for two nights and a $50 per diem for two days.
 If the first-place recipient is unable to attend the conference, the $500 honorarium and potential publication of the article will be the sole awards."
 "A second-place winning paper will be named if deemed appropriate by the ABA Health Law Section.
 The second-place winner’s paper will be considered for publication in The Health Lawyer, but no cash or travel award will be presented to the second-place winner.
 Additional runners-up may be named at the discretion of the ABA Health Law Section.
 Additional awards, if any, will be recognized in The Health Lawyer and may be published in the journal."

 [Tenth] Annual AUWCL National Health Law Writing Competition